 When cooking food, particularly raw meats, poultry, and fish, ensure that all food is heated to the safe minimum internal temperature.
 Always keep a food thermometer on hand for this purpose.
-Keep in mind, while cooking does reduce harmful pathogens, it does not destroy all of the toxins they may have produced.
-Therefore, you still need to handle food correctly before cooking it.
+Keep in mind that while cooking does reduce harmful pathogens, it does not destroy all of the toxins they may have produced.
+You still need to handle food correctly before cooking it.

 Serving Your Customers

 When serving food, all tableware should be clean and sanitized so make sure your serving staff never hold dishes by the top or edge: Bare hands should never come in contact with food or the surfaces the food touches.
 This goes for flatware and glassware as well.